Chair: Jeff Beaulieu (email@example.com)

 More information on the General Education Program at UMass, including directions on how to submit and IE proposal or propose a course for Gen Ed designation can be found at the General Education Website.

-All meetings will begin at 2:00 p.m. and take place in the Chancellor's Board Room, Whitmore 370, unless otherwise indicated.
+All meetings will be from at 2-4:30 p.m. and take place in the Chancellor's Board Room, Whitmore 370, unless otherwise indicated.
+To attend meetings being held via Zoom, please contact the Council chair for a link to the meeting.

-The General Education Council shall oversee that part of the University curriculum which is required of all undergraduate students.
+The General Education Council shall oversee that part of the University curriculum required of all undergraduate students.
 It shall:

 (a) Review and recommend proposals and policies concerning General Education requirements;

-(b) Establish guidelines and criteria for all courses which satisfy General Education requirements; review the courses proposed for General Education and existing distribution requirements and make appropriate recommendations to the Faculty Senate; (
+(b) Establish guidelines and criteria for all courses that satisfy General Education requirements; review the courses and curricular options proposed for General Education and existing distribution requirements and make appropriate recommendations to the Faculty Senate; (

-c) Review courses previously approved to fulfill General Education requirements (or distribution designations) within five years of their approval (and within every five years thereafter) in order to recommend their re-approval to the Faculty Senate;
+c) Review courses and curricular options previously approved to fulfill General Education requirements (or distribution designations) within five years of their approval (and within every five years thereafter) in order to recommend their re-approval to the Faculty Senate;

 (d) Serve as an advisory body to the Deputy Provost and Dean of Undergraduate Education on matters relating to General Education; and